-Just as in previous years, it’s incredibly important to shop local for the holidays in 2021!
+I say it every year, but it’s incredibly important to shop local for the holidays in 2022!
 We’ve compiled some of our favorite items, gifts, places to shop, and experiences this year.

 Gift Boxes & Sauces